-A concrete mixer is a machine that mixes the concrete powder, sand, water and gravel to form a slurry that hardens into concrete.
+A concrete mixer is a machine that mixes the concrete powder, sand, water, and gravel to form a slurry that hardens into concrete composed of twin horizontal shafts coupled to the engine, it can be powered by electric, diesel, or fuel depending on model type and size.

-In these mixers, the mixing of concrete component is blended to form a mixture of specified consistency.
+In this mixer, the mixing of concrete component is blended to form a mixture of specified consistency.

 Types of concrete mixer: